liferay/liferay-docs/develop/tutorials/articles/130-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

 4. Refresh the Liferay Workspace's Gradle project.
 Close and restart Liferay IDE if you're using it.

-Now that you have the WSDD Builder plugin, you're ready to build and deploy the WSDD.
+Now that you've installed the WSDD Builder plugin, you're ready to build and deploy the WSDD.
 For instructions on this, proceed to the section *Building and Deploying the WSDD*.

 ### Installing the WSDD Builder Plugin in a Standalone Module Project [](id=installing-the-wsdd-builder-plugin-in-a-standalone-module-project)

-To install the WSDD Builder plugin in a standalone `*-service` module that uses Service Builder, you must:
+To install the WSDD Builder plugin in a standalone `*-service` module that uses Service Builder, do the following in the module's `build.gradle` file:

 1. Add the plugin as a dependency in your `buildscript`.
 2. Add the Liferay CDN repository via Maven.